mvkitech/complete-nosql/readme.txt

 1) The "app.js" file contains the connection string (including the password) to the Cloud Database instance.
-Because of this, I reverted the connection string prior to checking the changes into the default values the instructor Max uses. so you will need to alter the connection string to use your own local or Cloud DB.
+Because of this, I reverted the connection string prior to checking the changes into the default values the instructor Max uses.
+So you will need to alter the connection string to use your own local or Cloud DB.

 2) A number of minor tweaks were made to the code such as re-ordering some of the